-Octets 1 1 1 8
+Octets 1 1 1 variable

-Figure 9-749—FILS Session element format
+Figure 9-749— Session element format

 The Element ID, Length, and Element ID Extension fields are defined in 9.4.2.1.
-The FILS Session field is chosen randomly by the non-AP STA.
+For FILS, the Session field is 8 octets and chosen randomly by the non-AP STA.
+For PQC protocols, the Session field is a variable length.

 Instruct editor to modify section 9.4.2.179 as indicated

-9.4.2.179 FILS Public Key element
+9.4.2.179 Public Key element

-The FILS Public Key element is used to communicate the device’s (certified) public key for use with the FILS authentication exchange.
-The format of the FILS Public Key element is shown in Figure 9-750 (FILS Public Key element format).
+The Public Key element is used to communicate the device’s (certified) public key for use with signature-based authentication exchanges.
+The format of the Public Key element is shown in Figure 9-750 (FILS Public Key element format).